OlivierSohn/hamazed/README.md

 don't hesitate to tell me, by opening an issue or submitting a merge request!

 The game can be somewhat configured by the user (size and kind of the world) and has 12 levels of increasing difficulty.
-The aim is to shoot at moving numbers to reach a given sum to go to the next level.
+The aim is to reach a given sum by shooting at moving numbers.

 The keyboard controls are mapped this way:
 - ship acceleration : 's' 'e' 'd' 'f'